-NPR’s From the Top with Host Christopher O’Riley: Boston, Massachusetts / 328
+NPR’s From the Top with Host Christopher O’Riley: Boston, Massachusetts / Show 328

-Don’t miss our next inspirational, live recording of NPR’s From the Top in Boston on October 1, 2017!
+Don’t miss our next inspirational, live recording of NPR’s From the Top in Boston on February 11, 2018!
 Click below to explore our new ticket prices including free student tickets in select sections!

 From Boston Massachusetts, this week’s episode features a 12-year-old cellist performing a show piece by David Popper, a moving setting of a Newfoundland folks song performed by the Young Women’s Chamber Choir of Boston’s famous Handel and Haydn Society, and we’ll meet a Boston teenager so zealous about studying classical music, he managed to cram 4 instruments, 2 Boston orchestras, and a chorus into his schedule.

 Read the full transcript with accompanying musical segments here.

 - Polonaise de Concert, Op.14 by David Popper with Christopher O’Riley, piano

 - Nocturno, Op.
 7 by Franz Strauss (1822-1905) with Christopher O’Riley, piano